 LiF has a greater ionic character than LiCl which disturbs the balance between hydration energy and lattice energy.
 This balance is crucial for the solvability of ions in solution.
 Due to greater covalent character and lower lattice energy, dissolution of LiCl is more exothermic in nature than that of LiF.

-Mention the importance of potassium, Magnesium, sodium and calcium in biological fluids.
+Explain the significance of sodium, potassium, magnesium and calcium in biological fluids.

 (i) Sodium (Na):

 They are found in our blood plasma and the interstitial fluids around the cells.
 They help in